Nazgol Khosravi

-Lead Consultant Solicitor specialising in Residential Property with extensive experience managing a high-performing conveyancing team of over 20 professionals.
-Best known for delivering an exceptional client experience, building relationships with lenders and referrers and having a solutions focused approach in the property market.
+Nazgol Khosravi is a lead consultant solicitor specialising in residential property.
+She has extensive experience managing a high-performing conveyancing team of over 20 professionals.
+Naz is known for delivering an exceptional client experience, building relationships with lenders and referrers and having a solutions focused approach in the property market.

 What was your career path to your current role?